Woman sitting in grass reading a book

 How hot does it get in Brookings?

 The average temperature in July is 82 degrees Fahrenheit.
 On top of high temps, it’s usually pretty humid too.
-A gorgeous sun hat, sunscreen and an ice cold beverage area great accessory during the summer months.
+A gorgeous sun hat, sunscreen and an ice cold beverage are a great accessory during the summer months.
 Speaking of a cold beverage, you can catch most of our residents enjoying free, outdoor, live music at Downtown at Sundown with an ice cold beverage in tow!

 If you are planning a visit this summer, keep the Brookings Summer Arts Festival on your radar.
 It’s one of the largest outdoor festivals in South Dakota, featuring more than 200 artists and 40+ food booths.
 We like to say you can eat breakfast, lunch, and dinner at the festival while browsing through booths of jewelry, artwork, pottery, kids activities, and so much more!